Using AWS Rekognition to Detect Text in Images with PHP

 Velocity is a nifty plugin that allows you to embed YouTube/Vimeo/SoundCloud media without loading the heavy iframes/JS libraries until the user engages with the media.
 This saves a ton on overall load time/size.
 It also allows you to set a custom preview image for your embedded media so that’s a small plus.
 Using this plugin, I reduced my page load size from 1.73mb to 634kb and reduced the number of requests onload from 89 to 59 — this is a 1 second decrease in pageload for devices on 3G networks!

-Velocity – WordPress Lazy Load for Video and Audio
+Velocity – Video Lazy Loading for YouTube, Twitch and Vimeo

 commonWP